Local9/AngularBDD-serenityJS/README.md

 # AngularBDD

 Scope of this project is to extend test capabilities of an Angular app with BDD testing functionality using CucumberJS and SerenityJS.
-This also uses [ng-apimock](https://github.com/mdasberg/ng-apimock) to allow you to mock your API for end to end testing.
+This also uses [ng-apimock](https://github.com/mdasberg/ng-apimock) to allow you to mock your API for end to end testing without the hassel of setting up a backend.

 See below for [Running BDD end-to-end tests with Cucumber and Serenity](##running-bdd-endtoend-tests-with-cucumber-and-serenity)